INTEGRITE Eco-design at the heart of our development

 What is eco-design?

-Demand from consumers, who are increasingly concerned about the impact of their purchases on climate change, has prompted manufacturers in the sector to focus on perfecting their manufacturing processes, from the selection of raw materials to technological developments and their impact on the environment.
+Demand from consumers, who are increasingly concerned about the impact of their purchases on climate change, has prompted manufacturers in the sector to focus on improving their manufacturing processes, from the selection of raw materials to technological developments and their impact on the environment.

-Recognizing the labels on our packaging
+Recognizing labels on our packaging

 What materials do we use for our packaging?